Toothache Overview (cont.)

 Dental treatment can be safely performed during pregnancy as long as a few guidelines are followed.

 Generally, if dental work is required to treat a toothache, the recommended time for treatment is during the second trimester of pregnancy.
-However, if there is risk of infection or severe pain, dental treatment may need to be performed at any point during a pregnancy.
-The obstetrician is consulted on what would be the safest option to avoid any possible complications during treatment.
+However, if there is a risk of infection or severe pain, dental treatment may need to be performed at any point during a pregnancy.
+The obstetrician is consulted on what would be the safest option to avoid any possible complications during dental treatment.

-If a dental X-ray is needed, a lead apron is used to properly protect the patient.
+If a dental X-ray is needed, a lead apron is always used to properly protect the patient and baby.
 For a pregnant patient, this is particularly important in protecting the unborn child.

-Care should be taken in the types of medications that can be taken during pregnancy.
+Careful consideration should be made to ensure that any medications that are used are safe during pregnancy.
 This applies to local anesthetics administered during dental treatment and antibiotics (such as amoxicillin [Amoxil, Trimox, Moxatag, Larotid]) taken before or after treatment.
-Over-the-counter drugs such as aspirin, ibuprofen (Advil), or naproxen (Aleve) are avoided as these are not safe during pregnancy.
-Acetaminophen (Tylenol) is considered safe for pain management.
+Over-the-counter drugs such as aspirin, ibuprofen, or naproxen are avoided as these are not considered safe during pregnancy.
+Acetaminophen is considered safe for pain management.

 WebMD Oral Health